Accuracy-First R\'enyi Differential Privacy and Post-Processing Immunity: Experiment Details and Extra Results

 \section{Experiment Details and Extra Results}

 \paragraph{Synthetic Data Details} The summaries of real data we use are \emph{marginal queries}, which count how many rows of a discrete dataset have given values for given variables.
 While marginal queries are very simple, the Private-PGM algorithm~\citep{mckennaGraphicalmodelBasedEstimation2019} is able to generate high quality synthetic data based on only noisy values of marginal queries~\citep{taoBenchmarkingDifferentiallyPrivate2021,chenBenchmarkingDifferentiallyPrivate2025}.
 To choose the marginal queries, we use the MST algorithm~\citep{mckennaWinningNISTContest2021}, to obtain an initial set, and add the pairwise marginal queries between the classification target and all other variables.
+The sensitivity of a single marginal query under add/remove neighbourhood is 1~\citep{mckennaWinningNISTContest2021}, so the $\ell_2$-sensitivity for $n_q$ queries is $\Delta = \sqrt{n_q}$.

 As we randomly split the data into train and validation sets, we use \Cref{thm:unconditional-ex-post-rdp-threshold-check} to prove that our synthetic data generator is ex-post RDP.
 Since we already know the Brownian mechanism is ex-post RDP, we only need to ensure the accuracy check is RDP.
-Both check mechanisms depend on the sensitivity of the accuracy, which is $\Delta_{\mathrm{acc}} = 1 / n_{\mathrm{validation}}$ under add-remove neighbourhood.
+Both check mechanisms depend on the sensitivity of the accuracy, which is $\Delta_{\mathrm{acc}} = 1 / n_{\mathrm{validation}}$ under add/remove neighbourhood.

 \paragraph{Plain Gaussian Details} The plain Gaussian mechanism simply releases the accuracies with Gaussian noise.
 To account for multiple checks we divide the privacy budget with the maximum number of checks, which is $m - 1$ if there are $m$ possible $\epsilon$ values.
 This ensures that the composition of all checks is $\epsilon_{\mathrm{check}}$-RDP.
 This means the noise variance is $\frac{\alpha \Delta_{\mathrm{acc}}^2(m - 1)}{2\epsilon_{\mathrm{check}}}$.